 However, determining when to change it can be confusing.
 This is because different manufacturers may have different ways of measuring the lifetime of the device.
 The following are a few tips to make it easier for individuals to know when to hold on to an x-ray tube and when to replace it.

-When measuring an x-ray tube using clicks and counts, the device would be able to tell the user how many exposures the x-ray tube has performed.
+- Clicks or counts: When measuring an x-ray tube using clicks and counts, the device would be able to tell the user how many exposures the x-ray tube has performed.
 However, the only problem is that it doesn’t show how much power is used with each exposure.

-To measure the total amount of patient exams is to measure the sum of individual cases that are performed by the x-ray tube.
+- Total patient exams: To measure the total amount of patient exams is to measure the sum of individual cases that are performed by the x-ray tube.
 However, total patient exams only provide a rough estimate and don’t describe the duration of power for each exam.
 This is one of the least effective ways to determine the usage of the tube.

-Scan seconds are a more accurate way of determining power usage and consider the duration of tube exposures.
+- Scan seconds: Scan seconds are a more accurate way of determining power usage and consider the duration of tube exposures.
 This is the most common method used by most manufacturers.

-This method provides both the duration of exposures and how much power is run through the x-ray tubes.
+- MilliAmpere Seconds (mAs): This method provides both the duration of exposures and how much power is run through the x-ray tubes.
 This method is the most accurate x-ray count available and is used by GE for most of their systems.

 Amber USA is always looking to provide clients with the highest quality used and refurbished medical imaging equipment they need at an affordable cost with custom warranty plans.
 In fact, we offer one of the best selections of used and refurbished medical imaging equipment in the market.
 Whether you’re looking for a used MRI machine, an x-ray machine, or any other high quality medical imaging equipment, we have you covered.
 Contact Amber USA for inquiries now!